gadolf66/cake-autorate/TheoryOfOperation.md

 1661601025.395062] 64 bytes from 1.1.1.1: icmp_seq=318 ttl=58 time=12.1 ms
 1661601025.595564] 64 bytes from 1.1.1.1: icmp_seq=319 ttl=58 time=12.2 ms
 ```
-maintains an array of "pinger_pids" -
-the PIDs of the individual ping processes that query
-each external reflector

 ## monitor\_reflector\_responses()